Metrics Reference Model: Background

 The MRM was created by the Business Intelligence Working Group of CAM-I. Substantial secondary research performed by the group revealed that there was no single, central location for performance metrics information.
 All published material focused on a single dimension of performance metrics (e.g., financial), or focused on how to use such metrics to affect the performance of an organization.
 Exhaustive lists of performance metrics that were generic to nearly any organization across all aspects of the business (e.g., customer, product/service, employee) were not found.
 Furthermore, without a single reference point, no research was located where the relationships between these performance metrics had been documented and described.

 Overview

 MRM is a technology agnostic reference model based on the basic elements of a generic organization for which cost, process, and performance improvements may be desired.

+The model organized nearly 150 generic performance, process, and cost metrics around common organizational components so that they could be applied across public, private, and nonprofit organizations.

 In keeping with CAM-I's generic model of an organization, these elements include: